dromanchenko/LibFree.AspNet.Mvc.Prefetch/README.md

 # LibFree.AspNet.Mvc.Prefetch
-A prefetch tag helper to allow to render a list of links rel="prefetch" based on the provided directory path.
+A prefetch tag helper that allows to render a list of links rel="prefetch" based on the provided directory path.

 ### Usage